michaelrhodes/mkdom/readme.md

 ```

 #### Note
-On the server, when you run a full document (doctype, etc) through domlin, the returned object splits the doctype out into a property.
+On the server, when you run a full document (doctype, etc) through domlin, the returned object will have split the doctype out into a property.
 This means when it comes time to output the html, you’ll need to write `dom.doctype + dom.outerHTML`.

 ### License